 Rock Block is our original patch of Tempranillo, full of the limestone and volcanic rhyolite typical of the vineyard.
-Always the most fragrant parcel of Tempranillo, the 2016 has particularly savoury, fine tannin.
+Always the most fragrant parcel of Tempranillo, the 2017 is silky, super-fine and super-long.

 One of three single-site bottlings of Tempranillo, selected for their distinctive character from within our 9.3Ha vineyard.
 Rock Block (0.363Ha, 670-680m elevation) is our original patch of tempranillo, planted in 2000 mainly to clone D8V12 with small amounts of requena, tinta roriz, D8V13 and CL770.
 The short east-facing rows span a reef of rhyolite, with limestone intermixed; it is among the rockiest patches in our vineyard, but has well-structured red clay-loam soil allowing good root penetration.
 The stand of yellow box trees below one corner of the block causes some devigoration, and contributes eucalypt-derived aromatics to the wine; it is always the most fragrant parcel.

-Hand picked 23 March 2016, at 13.1 Baumé.
-Had 5 days pre-ferment maceration, then wild-fermented in an open vat with hand plunging.
-Pressed to French oak (mainly one year old) after 7 days post-ferment maceration.
-Lightly fined and filtered.
-Bottled under screwcap January 2017; 47 dozen made.
+Hand picked 22 March 2017, at 13.2 Baumé.
+Had 6 days pre-ferment maceration, then wild-fermented in an open vat with hand plunging.
+Pressed to French oak (mainly one year old) after 9 days post-ferment maceration.
+Unfined and lightly filtered.
+Bottled under screwcap January 2018; 49 dozen made.
 Alcohol 14.0% by volume.
-Vegan friendly?: No (fined with gelatin).
+Vegan friendly?: Yes.